 - Individual counseling and referrals for other health and human services

-Medicare for cerebral palsy children covers the following services:
+Medicare covers the following services:

 - Doctor visits

 Medicaid offers health coverage to over 60 million low-income Americans.
 The program is administered by the federal government but effectively run at the state level.
 State governments also share in some of the program’s costs.

 Each state determines the scope of services available in its Medicaid program.
 Therefore, check with your local officials to see if Medicaid covers your child’s condition.

 Typically, low-income families, pregnant women and their children and individuals on Supplemental Security Income are eligible for Medicaid.
 Applications for Medicaid are processed through your state’s Medicaid agency or through the Health Insurance Marketplace.